 Now known as “The Washingtons”, 2 Washington Street was completed in 2015, and 37/47 Washington Street, was completed in 2016.
-In total The Washingtons boasts 182-units with a roof deck, a dog park, a fitness center and an outdoor lounge area with grilling stations.
+In total, The Washingtons boast 182-units with a roof deck, a dog park, a fitness center and an outdoor lounge area with grilling stations.

 Outside of the residential components of the Overlay District, A&M completed Little Sprouts Daycare located at 40 Washington Street in 2015.
 As part of the multiple projects, A&M worked with the City of Melrose and its Public Works Department to provide roadway improvements, utility upgrades, sanitary sewer and stormwater improvements of both Washington Street and Stone Place.